Package Leaflet: Information for the Patient

 Each 16 ml vial contains 400 mg of bevacizumab, corresponding to 16.5 mg/ml when diluted as recommended.

 Abevmy is a concentrate for solution for infusion.
-The concentrate is a colorless to pale brown liquid that is transparent to slightly opalescent with no visible particles.
+The concentrate is a colorless to pale brown liquid and transparent to slightly opalescent without visible particles.
 It comes in a glass vial with a rubber stopper.
 The 4 ml vials are available in packs containing 1 or 5 vials.
-The 16 ml vials are available in packs containing 1, 2 or 3 vials.
+The 16 ml vials are available in packs containing 1, 2, or 3 vials.

 Only some pack sizes may be marketed.